 In short, the more data points the marketer obtains, the easier it will be to interpret which are the key areas of improvement and we can exploit our findings in order to scale the business and thus obtain out of every dollar spent.

-Do I need a full-time in-house digital marketer in my company?
+Do I need a full-time in-house digital marketer or outsource to a freelance digital marketing consultant for my company?

 Big question!
-If you have a website and you want to create a lead generation system for obtaining leads on a recurring basis, you should think about onboarding either a digital marketer or get someone inhouse responsible for the digital side of your business.
-Surely it can also go very well for you to hire a digital marketing consultant to help you design a ‘big picture’ digital marketing strategy for your project.
+If you have a website and you want to create a lead generation system for obtaining leads on a recurring basis, you should think about onboarding either a digital marketer or get someone in-house responsible for the digital side of your business.
+Surely it can also go very well for you to hire a freelance digital marketing consultant in Singapore to help you design a ‘big picture’ digital marketing strategy for your project.

 Although online advertising can give you a lot of visibility and get you many clients, it could prove to be quite costly.
 You must also take into account other more organic sources of traffic such as: